The threat of a government shutdown seems to loom over Congress on an annual basis, and this year is no different.

 “No one likes government shutdowns per se, of course, but the ability to withhold funding — whether from specific programs, specific departments, or, at the extreme, from the entire government — can be a very powerful part of the congressional toolkit,” Cornell law professor Josh Chafetz previously told Vox.
 “Nothing brings various parts of the executive branch to the table like threats to their funding, and anything that decreases Congress’s ability to hold up that funding correspondingly decreases its ability to force the executive to negotiate and make concessions.”

 For now, automating the CR process doesn’t seem to be on the table.
-So the threat of a shutdown will continue to loom both over this week’s negotiations and future ones as well.
+So the threat of a shutdown will continue to hang both over this week’s negotiations and future ones as well.